The Politics of Globalization, POLS 161

 An examination of issues of justice that cross national borders, including world poverty and global distributive justice, corporate accountability, humanitarian intervention, and global environmental justice.
 Readings chosen from recent works in political philosophy and globalization studies.

-Solidarity Economy Movements, POLS 365
+Post-Capitalist Politics and Solidarity Economies, POLS 365